1. Output information

 - timeliness and punctuality

 The Vacancy Survey produces monthly estimates of job vacancies across the whole economy.
-Questionnaires are sent to a sample of approximately 6,000 businesses every month, approached mainly via head offices.

 The survey covers all sectors of the economy and all industries in England, Scotland and Wales (Great Britain) with the exception of employment agencies (to avoid double-counting of vacancies) and agriculture, forestry and fishing (because of the disproportionate costs involved as these industries mainly consist of very small businesses with few vacancies).
 Northern Ireland businesses are not approached because of the risk of overlap with other surveys conducted by Northern Ireland departments.